hellbox/srob-migration/content/reviews/everfair-in-love-and-war.md

-name = "Everfair, in love and war" title = "Everfair, in love and war" dek = "In her first novel, Seattle author Nisi Shawl reimagines a colonial tragedy as a steampunk African kingdom." facebookauto = "With Everfair, Seattle author Nisi Shawl tackles the inherent colonialism in steampunk while also addressing the very real, and horrific consequences of colonialism in real-world history." twitterauto = "In her first novel, Seattle author @NisiShawl reimagines a colonial tragedy as a steampunk African kingdom." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/everfair.md"]
+name = "Everfair, in love and war" title = "Everfair, in love and war" dek = "In her first novel, Seattle author Nisi Shawl reimagines a colonial tragedy as a steampunk African kingdom." type = "Review"facebookauto = "With Everfair, Seattle author Nisi Shawl tackles the inherent colonialism in steampunk while also addressing the very real, and horrific consequences of colonialism in real-world history." twitterauto = "In her first novel, Seattle author @NisiShawl reimagines a colonial tragedy as a steampunk African kingdom." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/everfair.md"]